cilium/cilium/Documentation/install/upgrade.rst

 .. _upgrade_general:

-This upgrade guide is intended for Cilium 1.0 or later running on Kubernetes.
+This upgrade guide is intended for Cilium 1.3 or later running on Kubernetes.
 It is assuming that Cilium has been deployed using standard procedures as described in the :ref:`k8s_concepts_deployment`.
 If you have installed Cilium using the guide :ref:`ds_deploy`, then this is automatically the case.
+If you are looking for instructions for upgrading from a version of Cilium prior to 1.3, then please consult the documentation from that release.

 .. _pre_flight: